-Whenever testing REST APIs, we can either be targetting the client/consumer or the server/producer.
+Whenever testing REST APIs, we can either be targeting the client/consumer or the server/producer.

-REST Assured is a Java library that implements a DSL for easily validating REST API based services by abstracting low-level details of HTTP requests and of parsing responses.
+REST Assured is a Java library that implements a DSL in order to easily validate REST API based services by abstracting low-level details of HTTP requests and of parsing responses.

-It provides a syntax based on Gherkin (i.e. given, when, then) for better readibility.
+It provides a syntax based on Gherkin (i.e. given, when, then) for better readability.

-From REST Assured documentation, imagine that you have a REST based service accessibile in the
+From REST Assured documentation, imagine that you have a REST based service accessible in the

 endpoint, and returning a JSON content. }

-A JUnit test to check that the HTTP response code is OK (i.e. 200) and that the "lotto" object returned is correct, could be something as follows.
+Also ensure that you have a JUnit test to check that the HTTP response code is OK (i.e. 200) and that the "lotto" object returned is correct.
+This could be something as follows.